kiltaAQ/portfolio/README.md

 * Using GSAP Animation
 * app.js file still very messy since I'm not using timeline for animating with GSAP.

-*Here's the CDNs.
+*Here's the GSAP CDNs.
 In case you wanna use it.
 Even though it's already on the code.

 ``` html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.6.1/gsap.min.js"></script>